rodubero/TerveApp/README.md

 # TerveApp
  CS/C3170
-Hi, this is Terve App an app for tracking your daily lifestyle data.
+Hi, this is Terve App an app for tracking your daily lifestyle info.

 You can track: